Launching an MLM Company

 Companies adopt a multi-level marketing (MLM) sales model for a variety of reasons, including lower startup costs, independent sales representatives, reduced go-to-market timelines, and direct access to customers.
-And, while these advantages are appealing, it’s still a good idea to do your homework to make sure that your business and product offering are well-suited for the direct selling approach.
-When they are, your MLM business will be set up for growth and long-term success.
+And, while these advantages are appealing, it’s still a good idea to do your homework to make sure that your business and product offering are well-suited for the direct selling approach before launching an MLM.
+When they are, your MLM company will be set up for growth and long-term success.

 The MLM business model is also sometimes called network marketing, referral selling, party plan selling, and direct selling.
 Across these different labels, these companies rely on independent field sales representatives to take their products and services to the market and pay these representatives based on a tiered commission structure.
 In addition to selling the company’s products and services, the MLM sales representatives are also responsible for building the sales organization itself by recruiting others to join their sales team.
 As reps sponsor new recruits, they expand their “downline” team and increase their earning opportunity because they will earn commission based on their downline team’s sales, according to how the MLM company’s compensation program is defined.